learn-academy-2023-bravo/treasure-hunt-SunkissedQueen/README.md

+***Commentary***
 Remember when we met a long time ago in Jumpstart, treasure hunt!!!

 You can showcase your skillsets with React.

 As always we want to setup our environment then the README.
 Today we will do mob programming and you get to have you own individual project.
 We will start together then you will get an opportunity to work on your own.
 Of course, we collab and support each other.

-EveryBody click the link in slack.
+1. EveryBody click the link in slack.
 Your personal treasure hunt repo will get auto-populated.
 Click the next link to go to your repo.
 Let's checkout the README without all the markup.

 Lots of user stories.
-Lots of opporunities to practice.
+Lots of opportunities to practice.
 Let's agree to focus on one thing at a time.
 I suggest creating a branch for each user story to help you with your pace.
-We will start togther.
+We will start together.
 Stop me if you have a question or you are not getting a similar output.

- clone it locally.
+2. clone your repo locally.

- create a branch `board` for first story start server (remind them to stop server before closing the terminal)
+3. create a branch `board` for first story

+4. start server (remind them to stop server before closing the terminal)
- - see error, oh, this is an existing project.
-I need to run yarn to bring in the required dependencies.

  -  $ yarn start

+5. - see error, oh, this is an existing project.
+I need to run $ yarn to bring in the required dependencies.

- create an additional tab for other commands
+6. create an additional tab for other commands

  - only see heading tag, inspect page - no errors

- - go to first user story
+ 7. - go to first user story
+***Commentary***

 # 💰 React Treasure Hunt Game